 Do not use words that can be guessed (like your pet’s name).
 You can include numbers and symbols if you need to.
 For example, “RedPantsTree4!”

 Saving your passwords in your web browser will help you manage them and can protect you against some cybercrime, such as fake websites.
-I avoid doing this as what happens if your laptop is stolen!?

 For more information on password security or guidance on how to stay more cyber resilient, visit our Core Membership page where, by simply joining up today, you have access to receive practical guidance on the cyber security basics.